 National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods a safer, better place to live.
 This national program encourages citizens to have a block party, meet neighbors and help fight crime in their area.
 National Night Out is held annually on the first Tuesday in August.
-If you are interested in serving as a block captain for National Night Out, complete our online registration form or call 970-674-6438.
+If you are interested in serving as a block captain for National Night Out call 970-674-6438.

 The Police Department and the Windsor Optimist Club hold a community Bike Night event in the early summer each year.
 The evening kicks off with a family-friendly bike parade around Windsor Lake led by a bicycle patrol officer.
 After the parade, kids under 12 years old are invited to participate in bicycle safety stations: an obstacle course, bicycle registration, helmet giveaways, and helmet and bike safety checks.

 Each year on Halloween, the Windsor Police Department and the Windsor Optimist Club join together and sponsor a Community Halloween Party!
 Fun games and safe treats for everyone!